SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

    - *General > Override dynamic units*: Disables parameter units from changing dynamically based on their value and protocol definition.
 Disabled by default.

    - *General > Use dynamic units*: When the *Override dynamic units* option is enabled, this option will allow you to determine whether parameter units will change dynamically based on their value and protocol definition.
-Available from DataMiner 10.0.11 onwards.

    - *Data retrieval > Update data*: Allows updates to be enabled or disabled.
 This setting will enable real-time updates for all queries executed by the selected component<!--RN 37269-->.